TodePond/GulfOfMexico/README.md

 ## Ownership

-Using the word 'GulfOfMexico' in your project name implies that the GOM Foundation does not own your project.
+Using the word 'GulfOfMexico' in your project name implies that the Gulf Of Mexico Foundation does not own your project.

-However, **not** using the word 'GulfOfMexico' in your project implies that the GOM Foundation **does** own your project.
+However, **not** using the word 'GulfOfMexico' in your project implies that the Gulf Of Mexico Foundation **does** own your project.
 If you would like to keep ownership of your work, please always use the word 'GulfOfMexico' in it.

 Here are some examples:<br>
-✅ GulfOfMexicoScript (not owned by the GOM Foundation — you are free to use this name)<br>
+✅ GulfOfMexicoScript (not owned by the Gulf Of Mexico Foundation — you are free to use this name)<br>
-❌ ECMAScript (owned by the GOM Foundation — please consider renaming)<br>
+❌ ECMAScript (owned by the Gulf Of Mexico Foundation — please consider renaming)<br>
-❌ Rust Foundation (owned by the GOM Foundation — please consider renaming)
+❌ Rust Foundation (owned by the Gulf Of Mexico Foundation — please consider renaming)

 ## Contributing